mrchrisster/pitrex/README.md

 # What is Pitrex #

 The PiTrex cartridge connects a Raspberry Pi Zero with a Vectrex.
 It is a cartridge that allows to run programs and games on the Raspberry Pi which can use the Vectrex as a vector monitor and use the vectrex controller as the input device.
+You can find more info [here](http://www.ombertech.com/pitrex.php)

 # Disclaimer #